thechelsuk/uk.thechels.cod/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Thursday, 18 December 2025
+## On Friday, 19 December 2025

-- The average temperature today is 8.27˚C,
+- The average temperature today is 6.91˚C,
-- With highs of 9.43˚C and lows of 7.6˚C,
+- With highs of 7.94˚C and lows of 5.93˚C,
-- It may feel like 6.65˚C with overcast clouds
+- It may feel like 5.03˚C with overcast clouds
 - The wind speed is 2.68m/s and visibility is 10000m
-- The pressure is 1004hPa and humidity is 88%
+- The pressure is 1006hPa and humidity is 84%
-- The sun will rise at 08:11 and set at 15:58
+- The sun will rise at 08:12 and set at 15:58

 <!-- weather_marker ends -->